joy-of-react/next-dynamic-hit-counter/README.md

 Once again, we're working on our hit counter!

-This time, everything works swell when we run in development (`npm run dev`), but things don't quite work when we try to build for production (`npm run build` and then `npm run start`).
-The number of hits appears fixed in place, and doesn't increase when we refresh the page.
+This time, everything works swell when we run in development, but things don't quite work when we try to build for production; The number of hits appears fixed in place, and doesn't increase when we refresh the page.

 Your mission is to fix this bug!

-## Running a development server
+## Helpful NPM commands

 First, install the dependencies: